d0ng1er/advanced_cartography/README.md

 ## Disclaimer

 I have no idea what I'm doing.
 I learned what a pointer is two weeks ago, and had never used Lua, C++, or C prior to this project.
 There are many bugs, (known ones being listed further down).
 It is extremely unpolished.
-Do not expect greatness.
-Do not expect competence.
-Embrace pain, you will be experiencing a lot of it soon.
+Use at your own risk.

 ## Donations